shailendra/Javascript-CSS-Reference/README.md

 - If two div nested in parent and child relation then child div cover parent div, to see parent div color, then give padding to parent div.

 - Block element take full width of parent, if we give width less than parent div, then next sibling element will not come beside previous element.
 - Inline Element always align next to each other
 - Many elements has default margin and may change as per browser.
-To solve this use CSS Reset for cross-browser compatibility
+To solve this use CSS Reset for cross-browser compatibility.
 - Difference between display: block, inline, inline-block
 ![alt](images/image36.jpg)